tonsky/Sublime-Executor/README.md

 "executor_show_panel_on_output": true
 ```

+There’s also a `executor_show_panel` command that works the same as built-in `show_panel` but keeps your cursor on screen (Executor uses it by default but you might want to use it for your keybindings).

 ## Outputting to view

 Sometimes it’s desirable to redirect output to a real view which can be dragged to its own group or separated.
 Gives you more options for layout.
 For that, set